markvanderloo/stringdist/README.md

 * Full Damerau-Levenshtein distance (weighted);
 * Q-gram distance.

-To my best knowledge, the latter was not available before in R. Workhorse functions are implemented in C. The package offers two main functions:
+To my best knowledge, the latter two were not available before in R. Workhorse functions are implemented in C. The package offers two main functions:

 * `stringdist`  computes pairwise distances between two input character vectors (shorter one is recycled)
 * `stringdistmatrix` computes the distance matrix between two input character vectors, optionally running in parallel.